hehehenri/bitcask/README.md

 ## Overview

-OCaml Bitcask is a simple implementation of the Bitcask storage system in OCaml.
+This is a simple implementation of the Bitcask storage system in OCaml.
 Bitcask is a key/value store that provides fast and predictable performance with a straightforward design.

 ## Features